wiz0u/WTelegramClient/FAQ.md

 This wrong-server problem typically happens when you use WTelegramClient Github source project in your application in DEBUG builds.
 It is **not recommended** to use WTelegramClient in source code form.
 Instead, you should use the Nuget manager to **install package WTelegramClient** into your application.
+*And remember to delete the WTelegram.session file to force a new login on the correct server.*

 If you use the Github source project in an old .NET Framework 4.x or .NET Core x.x application, you may also experience the following error
 > System.TypeInitializationException (FileNotFoundException for "System.Text.Json Version=5.0.0.0 ...")